psychogenic/microcotb/README.md

 and do most of the usual cocotb things.

-One thing it **cannot** do is inspect _internals_ of the DUT, at least not without a lot of help.
+One thing it **cannot** do is inspect _internals_ of the DUT, at least not without some help.
 In the TinyTapeout case, we only have access to the device as a black box, through the I/O it provides, so unless your bridge to the underlying hardware has some facilities for that it's going to be a blackbox.

 For example